pranitpanda/LaneExtraction/README.md

 Countour and ContourUp both contain the full driving functionality of the car which implements the lane extraction techinques detailed in helper_function file

 RedLight.py contains regular lane-extraction code and driving functionality and stops at red lights

+The deep learning approach code is not available here but you can find documentation on Donkey Car's website